 The Everest Base Camp Trek with Helicopter Return Package is a unique 10 day adventure that combines the iconic Everest Base Camp trek with a thrilling helicopter ride back to Kathmandu.

-The Everest Base Camp Trek with Helicopter Return – 10 Days is an extraordinary way to experience the breathtaking beauty of the Everest region for those who want trek in a shorter duration.
+The Everest Base Camp Trek with Helicopter Return – 10 Days is an extraordinary way to experience the breathtaking beauty of the Everest region for those who want to trek in a shorter duration.
 This package is ideal for those adventure enthusiasts who dream of exploring the world’s highest mountain, Mt.
-Everest (8,849 meters), without committing to the traditional two-week trek.
+Everest (8,848.86 meters), without committing to the traditional two-week trek.

 While this 10-day itinerary is compact, it retains all the excitement and adventure of the classic trek.
 The journey takes you through the heart of the Khumbu region, offering stunning views of towering peaks, vibrant Sherpa culture, and untouched natural beauty.
 Unlike the traditional route, which requires covering approximately 130 kilometers (65 km each way) over 14-16 days, this trek saves time and energy by including a scenic helicopter flight from Gorakshep (5,160 meters) back to Lukla.